Dlang-UPB/D-Summer-School/intro/README.md

 For public or exported functions, the order of execution is:
 1. preconditions
-2. invariant
+1. invariant
-3. function body
+1. function body
-4. invariant
+1. invariant
-5. postconditions
+1. postconditions

+## Practice

-Navigate to **my-associative-array** directory.
+Navigate to `my-associative-array` directory.
-Follow the directions in the skeleton in order to implement our very own string : int associative array.
+Follow the directions in the skeleton in order to implement our very own `string : int` associative array.

 For the purpose of this exercise and lab, we suggest implementing the associative array using vectors.
 Feel free to go a little extra and make use of linked list, hash functions, or whatever design of a hash map you prefer.